1) Consistency is a beautiful thing.

 McDonald’s studied the premium coffee market for a long time before starting to add fancier coffee drinks.
 That gave them time to learn from the experience of Starbucks and others, figure out what customers really wanted and develop methods for preparing the drinks that could be easily implemented.

-Sure, Starbucks did it first – but McDonald’s is reporting fantastic results from its new coffee drinks.
+Sure, Starbucks did it first – but McDonald’s is now reporting fantastic results from its coffee drinks.

 Lesson: Health and wellness is perpetually excited about the “next big thing”.
 Gyrotonic training, suspension training, older adults, inactive people, people with Type 2 diabetes, kettlebells…the list seems endless.